Pilot1782/bad_copenheimer/README.md

 ## Important

-In order for !find and !status to work properly the server should have enable-query=true in the server.properties file
+In order for /status to work properly the server should have enable-query=true in the server.properties file.
+This allows the server to brodcast who is currently logged onto the server.

 ### All Possible Commands